Frederick Massiah

 This date celebrates the birth of Frederick Massiah in 1886.
 He was a Black engineer and businessman.

 His methods of using reinforcements in concrete pre-dated the existence of widespread building codes in the 1920s.
-Using a combination of concrete and steel acting as a unit, rebar in concrete, and high tensile qualities of steel allow concrete to stretch and twist with greater yield strength than concrete that was not reinforced while helping prevent cracks in the structures from changing in temperature and shrinkage.
+A combination of concrete and steel acting as a unit, rebar in concrete, and the high tensile qualities of steel allow concrete to stretch and twist with greater yield strength than unreinforced concrete while helping prevent cracks in the structures from changing in temperature and shrinkage.

 His many accomplishments included the elliptical dome of the Ascension of Our Lord Church (the first structure of its kind in the U.S.), the William Donner X-Ray laboratory at the University of Pennsylvania, and the Sewage Disposal Plant in Trenton, N.J.

-Frederick Massiah was awarded the Harmon Foundation Medal for Engineering for his outstanding beam and girder work.
-During 45 years of activity stretching into the late 1960s, Massiah was responsible for building many structures.
+Frederick Massiah was awarded the Harmon Foundation Medal for Engineering for outstanding beam and girder work.
+During 45 years of activity stretching into the late 1960s, Massiah built many structures.
 Frederick Messiah died on July 7, 1975.

 Africana: The Encyclopedia of the African and African American Experience